open-feature/python-sdk/readme.md

-# Open Feature Python SDK
+# OpenFeature SDK for Python

+> :warning: This repository is a placeholder for a future SDK implementation.
+> It is not ready for evaluation